Koh-i-Noor: The Great Exhibition

 Members of the public were given a chance to see the Koh-i-Noor when The Great Exhibition was staged at Hyde Park, London, in 1851.
 It represented the might of the British Empire and took pride of place in the eastern part of the central gallery.

 Its mysterious past and advertised value of £1–2 million drew large crowds.
 At first, the stone was put inside a gilded birdcage, but after complaints about its dull appearance, the Koh-i-Noor was moved to a case with black velvet and gas lamps in the hope that it would sparkle better.
 Despite this, the flawed and asymmetrical diamond still failed to please viewers.

 1852 re-cutting

 Originally, the diamond had 169 facets and was 4.1 cm long, 3.26 cm wide, and 1.62 cm deep.
 It was high-domed, with a flat base and both triangular and rectangular facets, similar in overall appearance to other Mughal-era diamonds which are now in the Iranian Crown Jewels.

-Disappointment in the appearance of the stone was not uncommon.
-After consulting mineralogists, including Sir David Brewster, it was decided by Prince Albert, the husband of Queen Victoria, with the consent of the government, to polish the Koh-i-Noor.
-One of the largest and most famous Dutch diamond merchants, Mozes Coster, was employed for the task.
+Disappointment in the appearance of the stone was not uncommon; Punch magazine referred to it as the "Mountain of Darkness," a play on the English translation of its name as "Mountain of Light".
+After consulting mineralogists, including Sir David Brewster, Victoria's husband Prince Albert with the consent of the government decided to have the diamond re-cut.
+For this task, he employed one of the largest and most famous Dutch diamond merchants, Mozes Coster.
 He sent to London one of his most experienced artisans, Levie Benjamin Voorzanger, and his assistants.